 Beaver City added AgSense units in 2018 to better monitor pivot activity.
-Rexford Dairy added land and added soil moisture probes in 2019, totaling 38 soil moisture probes and 10 AgSense Units, plans are in place to install more in future years.
+Rexford Dairy added soil moisture probes in 2019, totaling 38 soil moisture probes and 10 AgSense units.
+Plans are in place to install more in future years.
 Bird City had a soil moisture probe installed per field in 2018, with 12 soil moisture probes.
-Soil Moisture probes are able to stay in place year round for alfalfa fields at Bird City.
+Soil moisture probes are able to stay in place year round for alfalfa fields at Bird City.
 Scott City currently does not have any soil moisture probes or AgSense units on pivots.